hwborchers/ctv-numericalmath/README.md

 -   Package [fastGHQuad](https://cran.r-project.org/package=fastGHQuad) provides a
     fast [Rcpp](https://cran.r-project.org/package=Rcpp) -based implementation of
     (adaptive) Gauss-Hermite quadrature.
--   [cubature](https://cran.r-project.org/package=cubature) is a package for
-    adaptive multivariate integration, based on the C-library 'cubature', resp. for deterministic and Monte-Carlo integration based on library 'Cuba'.
-    Function 'cubintegrate()' wraps all the integration methods provided.
 -   [mvQuad](https://cran.r-project.org/package=mvQuad) provides methods for
     generating multivariate grids that can be used for multivariate integration.
 These grids will be based on different quadrature rules